dandalpiaz/flask-linux-guide/README.md

 exit;
 ```

-Add a configuration variable for the database to the `.env` file, for example, if you're using the pymysql package/library:
+Add a configuration variable for the database to the `.env` file, for example, if you're using the [pymysql](https://pymysql.readthedocs.io/en/latest/) package/library:

 ```
 DATABASE_URL=mysql+pymysql://appname:password-here@localhost:3306/appname
 ```

-Reboot and initialize the database and reload:
+Reboot and initialize the database and reload.
+Note, the  `flask db upgrade` command comes from [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/):

 ```
 sudo reboot